MarcinMoskala/KtAcademyPortal/README.md

 ## Desktop

 Desktop TornadoFx client with the same logic like Android app.
 During designing.
 Warning: It is not working with OpenJDK because it doesn't include JavaFX by default.
 You need to use Oracle JDK.

+## Tests

+Business logic, especially while it is shared among all the platforms, is unit-tested.
+Tests are universal, but they are now located [here](https://github.com/MarcinMoskala/KotlinAcademyApp/blob/master/android/app/src/test/java/com/marcinmoskala/kotlinacademy/NewsPresenterUnitTest.kt) in Android module.
+Although they should be moved to common-client module.